 - Completed online application for graduate study;

-- Writing sample: essay, review, project written within the last 3 years for academic course, college publication or competition, or for professional or community activity;
+- Writing sample: Must submit a paper written within the last 3 years for an academic course, college publication or competition, or for professional or community review.

 - Evidence of computer programming knowledge, at a minimum of 3 credits (undergraduate or graduate) of Pearl or Python, and 3 credits of Java or C# is required; (Note: Course work must be evident on a college transcript)